BRO3886/wiki-v2/README.md

 # Wiki-V2
-Personal reosource hub.
+Personal resource hub.
 Just a collection of anything important I find, as links in markdown files.

 [Old one ](https://github.com/BRO3886/wiki) is archived.
 Site coming soon.
 This has a flatter structure to utilise GitHub API easily.
 Made a shortcut with shortcuts app on iPhone to add links.